mikanbako/Android-Application-Build-Script-Extension/README.txt

             ant checkstyle
                 Run Checkstyle and report by text on project executing Ant.

-            NOTICE : If you located checkstyle-x.x-all.jar to other directory, you must specify path of it by -lib option of Ant.

     After "FindBugs Setup" :

         findbugs : Run FindBugs and report by HTML to "reports/findbugs.html".